derickschaefer/static-cache-wrangler/readme.txt

 Full control without the dashboard:

-* `wp scg enable` – Enable static generation
+* `wp scw enable` – Enable static generation
-* `wp scg disable` – Disable static generation
+* `wp scw disable` – Disable static generation
-* `wp scg status` – View current status and statistics
+* `wp scw status` – View current status and statistics
-* `wp scg process` – Process all pending assets
+* `wp scw process` – Process all pending assets
-* `wp scg clear` – Remove all generated static files
+* `wp scw clear` – Remove all generated static files
-* `wp scg zip` – Create a ZIP archive of the site
+* `wp scw zip` – Create a ZIP archive of the site

 ---

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/static-cache-generator/` or install via Plugins > Add New.
+1. Upload the plugin files to `/wp-content/plugins/static-cache-wrangler/` or install via Plugins > Add New.
 2. Activate the plugin from the *Plugins* screen.
 3. Navigate to **Settings → Static Cache** to enable generation.
 4. Browse your site normally — pages are cached as they load.